DISCLOSURE OF INFORMATION, POLICIES, AND CLIENT AGREEMENT

 As a client in therapy, you have certain rights that are important for you to be aware of and that there are also certain limits on those rights.

-As a client of a counselor licensed by the State of Washington, you have the right to expect our communication to be kept confidential.
 With the exception of the situations listed below, you have the right to have information you share to be held in strict confidence; even the fact that you are seeing me.
 This cannot be waived without your consent.
 I always act to maximize your privacy even when you waive your right to confidentiality.

 EXCEPTIONS TO CONFIDENTIALITY: